w3c/font-text-cg/charter/index.md

 ## Goals

-The Font and Text community group gathers individuals and organizations interested in discussing and developing specifications and implementations for technologies which operate on and at the interface between
+The Font and Text Community Group gathers individuals and organizations interested in discussing and developing specifications and implementations for technologies which operate on and at the interface between